-Cannop Ponds are two large ponds, located to the north of Parkend in the Forest of Dean and not far from the Speechhouse Hotel.
-The ponds, and surrounding area, are a popular destination for tourists, walkers and off-road cyclists.
+Cannop Ponds are two large ponds, located to the north of Parkend in the Forest of Dean and near to the Speech House Hotel.
+The ponds, and surrounding area, are a popular destination for tourists, walkers, fishing and off-road cyclists.
 There is a car park for visitors to park in which has picnic tables nearby.

-Cannop ponds were formed in 1825 and 1829 to supply a waterwheel at the nearby Parkend Ironworks, possibly using ore mined in the local area.
+They formed Cannop ponds in 1825 and 1829 to supply a waterwheel at the nearby Parkend Ironworks, possibly using ore mined in the local area.
 Since 1983, Gloucestershire Wildlife Trust has managed parts of the ponds.
 In recent history, the ponds have become a popular tourist destination.

-The ponds are home to lots of wildlife including birds of prey, songbirds and wildfowl.
-Birds to look out for on the water are a pair of mute swans, mandarin ducks and reed warblers.
+The ponds are home to lots of wildlife, including birds of prey, songbirds and wildfowl.
+Birds to look out for on the water include a pair of mute swans, mandarin ducks and reed warblers.

-The ponds have fishing jetties used bt the Yorkley angling club, supposedly these are the best waters in the Forest of dean for angling.
-Day permits can be brought from the bank of the club bailiff or local fishing tackle shops.
+The ponds have fishing jetties used by the Yorkley angling club, supposedly these are the best waters in the Forest of dean for angling.
+You can buy Day permits from the bank, or the club bailiff or local fishing tackle shops.
 Fish known to be in the ponds include Carp, Bream, Tench, Pike, Roach, Perch, Rudd and Chub.

-The Speechhouse Hotel, a former hunting lodge is not far from the ponds and serve great food and have a nice beer garden.
+The Speech House Hotel, a former hunting lodge, is close to the ponds and serve great food and has a pleasant beer garden.
 You could even plan your route to include a refreshment stop here.
-If heading towards Parkend you could visit the dog-friendly Woodman Inn for a meal out or just a refreshing drink.
+If heading towards Parkend, you could visit the dog-friendly Woodman Inn for a meal out or just a refreshing drink.